jwhittaker/chzbot/notes/rpi_setup.md

 ### Hostname Change

-Here is a script to randomize it to `zero-1234` something.
-The change is seen after relogging in.
+Here is a script to randomize it to `zero-1234` something. `NEWNAME` is a variable so you can change the `zero-$RANDOM` to your own hostname like `mousedroid` and the script will still work.
+The change is seen after relogging in--which will be done after making a new user.

 ```
 NEWNAME=zero-$RANDOM && \